gavinyork/zephyr3d/doc/markdown/scene.animationclip.name.md

 ## AnimationClip.name property

-Gets the name of the animation
+The unique name of this clip.

 **Signature:**